Carmakers show their caution on electric cars at LA Auto Show

-Majoros said there was "a lot of built-up demand" for the Bolt ahead of its Dec.
-1 advertising launch in key markets.
+Majoros said there was "a lot of built-up demand" for the Bolt ahead of its advertising launch in key markets on Dec.
+1.

 However, Chevrolet officials won't say how many have been ordered or what planned production volumes are.
 Suppliers said they expect the Bolt initially will be produced at a rate of about 20,000 to 30,000 a year.

-Tesla Motors Inc (TSLA.O), Silicon Valley's luxury electric carmaker, says it has had nearly 400,000 pre-orders for its Model 3 sedan due in 2018 and is accelerating production by a factor of five to meet future demand.
+Tesla Motors Inc, Silicon Valley's luxury electric carmaker, says it has had nearly 400,000 pre-orders for its Model 3 sedan due in 2018 and is accelerating production by a factor of five to meet future demand.

-Tesla Chief Executive Elon Musk, speaking to shareholders on Thursday, noted the predicted low annual volume of Bolt EVs, saying Chevrolet needs to make 300,00-500,000 per year for the car "to make a difference."

 Electric vehicles are currently a money-losing burden for carmakers forced to comply with federal fuel efficiency rules and even more rigorous standards in California, which mandates that 15 percent of carmakers' sales must come from emissions-free vehicles by 2025.

 Market demand, however, is shifting toward trucks and sport utilities.
-The National Automobile Dealers Association says a predicted 17.1 million new car and truck sales in 2017 would favour light-truck sales, for an expected 60 percent of the market, up from 50 percent in 2013.
+The National Automobile Dealers Association says a predicted 17.1 million new car and truck sales in 2017 would favor light-truck sales, making up an expected 60 percent of the market, up from 50 percent in 2013.

 Low fuel prices are behind a five-year decline in green vehicle sales, which is undercutting efforts by automakers to build economies of scale for new technology, said Hyundai Motor America Chief Executive Dave Zuchowski.